 Lutheranism & the Classics

-The conference features three plenary papers, a banquet address and 30 sectional presenters on such sessions as ancient and Reformation-era historians, how Luther viewed history, hymnody, medieval preaching, Canon Law and pedagogy.
-Latin will be used in three worship settings and there will be a session by Mr. Brandon Booth (Worldview Academy) designed especially for Lutheran teachers, classical educators and homeschoolers.
+The conference features three plenary papers, a banquet address and as many as 30 sectional presenters on such topics as poetry in Scripture, the role of poetry in Lutheran pedagogy, metrical matters, polemical uses of poetry, and early Christian hymnists as viewed by the Wittenburg Reformers.
+Latin will be used in three worship settings and a session on translation by Dr. Carl P.E.
+Springer designed especially for Lutheran teachers, classical educators who use Latin and homeschoolers.

 Information for submitting papers can be found by clicking on the "Call for Papers" tab in the blue column on the left side of this page.